storybookjs/react-native/addons/docs/README.md

 };
 ```

-The `configureJsx` option is useful when you're writing your docs in MDX and your project's babel config isn't already set up to handle JSX files. `babelOptions` is a way to further configure the babel processor when you're using `configureJSX`.
+The `configureJSX` option is useful when you're writing your docs in MDX and your project's babel config isn't already set up to handle JSX files. `babelOptions` is a way to further configure the babel processor when you're using `configureJSX`.

 `sourceLoaderOptions` is an object for configuring `@storybook/source-loader`.
 When set to `null` it tells docs not to run the `source-loader` at all, which can be used as an optimization, or if you're already using `source-loader` in your `main.js`.